 Disinformation and misinformation about migrants, refugees, and minority groups adapts to the shifting news cycle while also appealing to people’s pre-existing convictions and current worries.
 Events such as the war in Ukraine act as a catalyst, enabling coordinated groups to grab people’s attention, stoke fears, and in some cases even dictate political discourse.
 This article traces the long history of conspiracy theories around immigrants and how they spread today.

 In 2022, the United States joined a growing list of countries that allow for a third gender option (the “X” marker) in passports.
 This article examines the introduction of the X marker, the impacts of third gender markers for transgender and nonbinary travelers and migrants as well as border management systems, and the evolving policy landscape ahead.

 Persistent economic turmoil and civil and political insecurity have been drivers of emigration from Brazil, including to the United States.
 Although the number of Brazilian immigrants in the United States has been on the rise since the 1980s, the magnitude of these flows has made the past decade unique.
 Read a useful profile of Brazilians immigrants, including U.S. destinations, modes of entry, and educational and work characteristics.

 Whether as migrant-sending or migrant-receiving locations—or both—many countries have rich, complex international and internal migration histories.
-MPI's online journal, the Migration Information Source, offers profiles of more than 70 nations.
-Written by leading scholars, these profiles delve into countries' migration histories, demographics, policymaking, and more.
+MPI's online journal, the Migration Information Source, offers resources on more than 100 nations.
+Written by leading scholars, these articles delve into countries' migration histories, demographics, policymaking, and more.